What to expect of a visit to the Pod

 The group will then be led back to the main entrance, where there will be an opportunity to ask any questions they may have following their visit.
 The entire visit from start to finish lasts around 90 minutes.

-Each school session costs £150 and can accommodate up to 40 visitors (including accompanying adults), although we recommend that 30 visitors is optimal.
-To book your pupils in for a visit, please contact our Bookings Officer on 020 7882 2562 or email us at firstname.lastname@example.org.
+‘Pod’ sessions are suitable for visitors aged 7 and up.
+A school session can accommodate up to 40 visitors (including accompanying adults), although we recommend 30 visitors for an optimal experience.
+For the 2016/17 school year each session costs £150.
+For the 2017/18 school year the cost will be £160 per session.
+To book your pupils in for a visit, please contact our Bookings Officer on 020 7882 2562 or email us at email@example.com.

 Book a visit

 During term time, session times are as follows: